Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 - A sibling or friend treated you a certain way
 - You were constantly told a specific message

-There is a great article here that explains and gives excellent examples of the <a class="external-link" target="_blank" rel=" noopener noreferrer" href="https://www.psychologyjunkie.com/the-childhood-wounds-of-every-enneagram-type/" >Enneagram's childhood wounds</a>.
+There is a great article here that explains and gives excellent examples of the <a class="external-link" target="_blank" rel=" noopener" href="https://www.psychologyjunkie.com/the-childhood-wounds-of-every-enneagram-type/" >Enneagram's childhood wounds</a>.

 You do not have to identify your childhood wound to find your type.
 Whatever your childhood was, it caused you to be sensitive to a specific